Understanding The TSA’s Rules On Deodorant

 If you’re planning packing any deodorant in your carry-on, there are some things you need to know to avoid issues at airport security.
 For starters, if you’re packing a solid stick deodorant, you don’t have to worry at all because these types of deodorant are not affected by the 3-1-1 rule.
 You can pack as much stick deodorant as you’d like in your carry-on without issue.

-For other types of deodorants, such as gels and sprays, you’ll need to be a little more careful.
+For other types of deodorants, such as gels and sprays, or even condoms on a plane, you’ll need to be a little more careful.
 These will be subject to the TSA’s 3-1-1 rule.
 Keep in mind that the TSA will be looking at the size/volume of the original packaging—so even if you only have a tiny bit of gel deodorant left, you won’t be able to bring it in your carry-on unless it’s in a package of less than 3.4 ounces (or 100 ml).
 The same applies to paste and cream deodorants.

 The best way to avoid issues with bringing spray or gel deodorant in your carry-on is to simply pack travel-sized deodorants that are packaged with TSA rules in mind.
 And remember that you’ll need to place these containers in a resealable bag that’s no larger than one quart.
 You will probably be asked to remove this bag from your carry-on as you make your way through airport security, so it’s also a good idea to keep it packed in an easily accessible part of your luggage.

 If all else fails and you can’t find a travel-sized package of your favorite gel or spray-on deodorant, this doesn’t mean you’ll have to travel sans deodorant (nobody would want that!).
 It simply means you’ll either need to make a temporary switch to stick deodorant for your carry-on or pack your gel, spray, or other liquid deodorants in a checked bag instead.